SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 *Maybe I could prank Rarity.*

+*Or I could get her to wait in line for me for cider season.*

+*I could do something nice for her?*

+*Like do whatever she wanted if she won.*

+*I wonder what she wants?*

 As Rarity comes back to me, I notice she only has one spoon in her magic.